 Ken Tadashi Oshima, University of Washington

-Northern vs. Southern Deccan: Gateways, Gunpowder, and the Chalukya Legacy
+Northern vs. Southern Deccan: Gates, Gunpowder, and the Chalukya Legacy Study Guide

 Richard Eaton, University of Arizona